anonchic/UCI-BlueChip/README.md

 # Post UCI Analysis

-PairsToVHDL
-  Program that creates run-time hardware monitors that trigger BlueChip for the pairs that remain after UCI analysis.

 pair_remover
   Program that removes code from a VHDL file based upon pairs that remain after UCI analysis.